maximebriand/blog-ecrivain/README.md

 - ~~optimize Doctrine requests (fetch only data required) (18/05)~~
 - ~~create anchor for comments icon~s (18/05)~~
 - create fixture for the production and installation
+- order by chapter number on the HP